RugvedKatole/rugvedkatole.github.io/_pages/umich.md

 </div>

 ## **My Interests with Relevant Faculty**
-Please click on the Faculty to know my interest, thoughts and possible contributing directions on their research.
+Please click on the Faculty to know my interests, thoughts and possible contributing directions on their research.

 <div class="projects">
 {%- if site.enable_project_categories and page.display_categories %}